bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 ## Killer applications

-Most programming languages has their ["killer application"](https://en.wikipedia.org/wiki/Killer_application); Libraries or framework which in itself is enough to make the transition or try it out.
+Many programming languages has a ["killer application"](https://en.wikipedia.org/wiki/Killer_application); Libraries, frameworks or use cases which in itself is enough to make the transition or try it out.
 For Ruby it was the web framework Ruby on Rails and in many ways Elixir has its own Rails: Phoenix.

 ### Phoenix web framework

 [Phoenix](https://www.phoenixframework.org/) is inspired by Rails (the team originally behind Elixir was previously a Ruby shop) and was an early addition to the Elixir community but has learned from years of Rails development and made its own opinions in addition to the natural changes needed when going from and object oriented language to a functional language.
 Compared to Rails, Phoenix has, with the help of the Erlang VM, great performance and some of you might have heard about Phoenix' amazing [2 million simultaneous web sockets](https://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections) benchmark!

 ### The Nerves Project